Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

 As with the taxi tips above always take detailed directions or a map with you to guide the driver.

-The regional council run a bus between Dalaman Airport and Fethiye every day.
+A bus runs between Dalaman Airport and Fethiye every day.

 The timetable varies depending on the season.